Redell Olsen: Life and work

 In 2004, Olsen also published secure portable space (Reality Street).
 This included four sequences: 'Corrupted by Showgirls'; Spill-Kit; Era of Heroes; and The Minimaus Poems - her response to Charles Olson's Maximus.
 David Kennedy and Christine Kennedy, in their book, women's experimental poetry in britain 1970 to 2010 (2013), described 'Corrupted by Showgirls' as 'a gender-politics savvy critique of the representation of women in musicals and film noir' (143).
 They noted, in particular, how the sequence picks up on 'film's reliance on close-ups of small, but telling, physical gestures for its most powerful emotional effects' (143).
 Their suggestion that 'Era of heroes / Heroes of Error' shows Olsen's interest in 'public language and public space' (143) is developed more fully by Zoe Skoulding in her monograph Contemporary Women's Poetry & Urban Space (2013).
 Skoulding discusses how Olsen's 'The Minimaus Poems' read 'the spatial environment of the city' against 'the textual background of Charles Olson's The Maximus Poems (179).
 Rather than being a simple play on the similar surnames, carried over into an ironic juxtaposition of Gloucester, England, and Gloucester, Massachusetts, Olsen's text sets up 'a complex interplay in which location and gender shift within multiple ironies' (180): Olsen's text works to disrupt 'any certainty' by creating 'a double map in which competing views multiply subject positions, disturbing the relationship with the background text by foregrounding particular elements of it' (181).
-Olsen complicates this further by reworking the American Gloucester through the writings of the composer and First World War poet, Ivor Gurney (Olsen, 2004).
+Olsen complicates this further by reworking the American Gloucester through the writings of the Gloucester-born composer and First World War poet, Ivor Gurney (Olsen, 2004).
 In addition, Olsen's subject is enmeshed in the environment created by contemporary technological communication systems (181).
 Skoulding also discusses Olsen's neon-light version of 'Era of Heroes / Heroes of Error', displayed in the bookart bookshop in Old Street, London, where the flickering of the light repeatedly collapsed the words 'Era of Heroes' into 'Heroes of Error'as 'a challenge to the notion of the hero in a time of war'.
-The long alphabetical list of superheroes, 'perhaps reminiscent of the reading out of the names of the dead', which Olsen read to accompany the exhibition, Skoulding suggests,'quotes popular culture while drawing attention to the arbitrary construction of notions of heroism' (183).Olsen's work is discussed (alongside that of Barbara Guest and Veronica Forrest-Thomson) in Ella O'Keefe's 2019 PhD from Deakin University.
+The long alphabetical list of superheroes, 'perhaps reminiscent of the reading out of the names of the dead', which Olsen read to accompany the exhibition, Skoulding suggests,'quotes popular culture while drawing attention to the arbitrary construction of notions of heroism' (183).Olsen's work is discussed (alongside that of Barbara Guest and Veronica Forrest-Thomson) in Ella O'Keefe's 2019 PhD from Deakin University, Australia.